netpump-data/docs/docs/Software_Licence_Agreement_(EULA).md

 **Indemnified Person**: the Licensor and any of its affiliates, successors and assigns, shareholders, partners, contractors, officers, servants, agents and employees.

 **Information**: Being a superset of Confidential Information, means:

-- all information (written, oral or otherwise) supplied or made available to the Recipient by the Provider, including information relating to or developed in connection with:
+(a) all information (written, oral or otherwise) supplied or made available to the Recipient by the Provider, including information relating to or developed in connection with:
   i) the business technology or other affairs of the Provider or any of its Associated Entities;
   ii) the Software;
   iii) the Intellectual Property; and;
   iv) any data, feasibility studies, systems, technology, ideas, concepts, know-how, techniques, designs, specifications, diagrams, models, functions, capabilities and designs, (including computer software, manufacturing processes or other information embodied in drawings or specifications) or intellectual property owned or used by the Provider or any of its Associated Entities;

-- all notes, records, copies or other material in whatever form made or derived in whole or in part by the Recipient from, or from inspection or evaluation of, any information of the type referred to in paragraph (a); and
+(b) all notes, records, copies or other material in whatever form made or derived in whole or in part by the Recipient from, or from inspection or evaluation of, any information of the type referred to in paragraph (a); and

-- any knowledge or information which the Recipient may acquire as a direct result of acquiring or holding information referred to in paragraph (a) or paragraph (b).
+(c) any knowledge or information which the Recipient may acquire as a direct result of acquiring or holding information referred to in paragraph (a) or paragraph (b).

 **Insolvency Event**: the occurrence of any one or more of the following events in relation to any Person:

-- an application is made to a court for an order that it be wound up, declared bankrupt or that a provisional liquidator or receiver or receiver and manager be appointed, unless such application is vexatious or frivolous or is discharged within sixty (60) days;
+(a) an application is made to a court for an order that it be wound up, declared bankrupt or that a provisional liquidator or receiver or receiver and manager be appointed, unless such application is vexatious or frivolous or is discharged within sixty (60) days;

-- liquidator or provisional liquidator is appointed, or steps are taken for such appointment;
+(b) liquidator or provisional liquidator is appointed, or steps are taken for such appointment;

-- an administrator or a controller is appointed to any of its assets, or steps are taken for such appointment;
+(c) an administrator or a controller is appointed to any of its assets, or steps are taken for such appointment;

-- it enters into an arrangement or composition with one or more of its creditors, or an assignment for the benefit of one or more of its creditors;
+(d) it enters into an arrangement or composition with one or more of its creditors, or an assignment for the benefit of one or more of its creditors;

-- it proposes a winding-up or dissolution or reorganisation, moratorium, deed of company arrangement or other administration involving one or more of its creditors;
+(e) it proposes a winding-up or dissolution or reorganisation, moratorium, deed of company arrangement or other administration involving one or more of its creditors;

-- it is insolvent as disclosed in its accounts, or otherwise states that it is insolvent, or it is presumed to be insolvent under an applicable law;
+(f) it is insolvent as disclosed in its accounts, or otherwise states that it is insolvent, or it is presumed to be insolvent under an applicable law;

-- it becomes an insolvent under administration or action is taken which could result in that event;
+(g) it becomes an insolvent under administration or action is taken which could result in that event;

-- it is taken to have failed to comply with a statutory demand as a result of the application of any applicable legislation;
+(h) it is taken to have failed to comply with a statutory demand as a result of the application of any applicable legislation;

-- a writ of execution is levied against it or a material part of its property;
+(i) a writ of execution is levied against it or a material part of its property;

-- it ceases to carry on business or threatens to do so;
+(j) it ceases to carry on business or threatens to do so;

-- it suspends payments of its debts generally; or
+(k) it suspends payments of its debts generally; or

-- anything occurs under the law of any jurisdiction which has a substantially similar effect to any of the above paragraphs of this definition, including a Credit Event but excluding any corporate restructure while solvent of that Person and its Related Bodies Corporate.
+(l) anything occurs under the law of any jurisdiction which has a substantially similar effect to any of the above paragraphs of this definition, including a Credit Event but excluding any corporate restructure while solvent of that Person and its Related Bodies Corporate.

+**Intellectual Property**:

-**Intellectual Property**: the intellectual property comprised in the Software;
+(a) the intellectual property comprised in the Software;

-- all patents granted or pending relating to the Software;
+(b) all patents granted or pending relating to the Software;

-- all Intellectual Property Rights of any kind (other than those described in (b) relating to the Software or any similar formula, design or application, whether registered or not, having the same or a similar effect to the Software, whether or not used in connection with the Software;
+(c) all Intellectual Property Rights of any kind (other than those described in (b) relating to the Software or any similar formula, design or application, whether registered or not, having the same or a similar effect to the Software, whether or not used in connection with the Software;

-- all Trade Marks;
+(d) all Trade Marks;

-- all Intellectual Property Rights, registered designs, patented technology, patented processes, trademarks, documented and undocumented knowhow, copyright materials and any other intellectual property the application of which is necessary or desirable in connection with the exploitation of the Software;
+(e) all Intellectual Property Rights, registered designs, patented technology, patented processes, trademarks, documented and undocumented knowhow, copyright materials and any other intellectual property the application of which is necessary or desirable in connection with the exploitation of the Software;

-- the intellectual property comprised in the specifications or operating manuals for the development, Use or updating of the Software;
+(f) the intellectual property comprised in the specifications or operating manuals for the development, Use or updating of the Software;

-- all software comprising any part of or connected to or Used in connection with any of (a), (b), (c), (d), (e) or (f); and
+(g) all software comprising any part of or connected to or Used in connection with any of (a), (b), (c), (d), (e) or (f); and

-- any improvements, enhancements, additions, modifications, supplements, variations to, or Works relating to, any of the property referred to in (a), (b), (c), (d), (e), (f) or (g), including any patent continuations, together with any audio-visual or other sample content provided by, or to which access is given by, the Licensor for the purposes of or in connection with the User’s use of the Software or the development of the User’s Software.
+(h) any improvements, enhancements, additions, modifications, supplements, variations to, or Works relating to, any of the property referred to in (a), (b), (c), (d), (e), (f) or (g), including any patent continuations,

+together with any audio-visual or other sample content provided by, or to which access is given by, the Licensor for the purposes of or in connection with the User’s use of the Software or the development of the User’s Software.

 **Intellectual Property Rights**: all forms of intellectual property rights throughout the world including copyright, registered patent, design, trade mark and Information, including know-how and trade-secrets.